Speach: 11.03.2008

 networks of firms and external entities like customers, retailers and

 suppliers.
-Collaboration for innovation integrates the customer into a
+Collaboration for innovation integrates the customer into

 firm's system of value creation.
 The customer, a so-called prosumer,